-On October 28, Talat, as leader of the Turkish Cypriot community, met Secretary of State Rice in Washington.
-The State Department said that the meeting was part of U.S. efforts to find a solution to the Cyprus issue and to ease the isolation of the Turkish Cypriots in a way that supports reunification.
-He added that there is no change in U.S. policy of non-recognition of the Turkish-Cypriot state and that the United States still wants both parties to re-engage with Secretary General Annan to find a solution.
+On October 28, Secretary of State Condoleezza Rice met Talat in Washington as part of U.S. efforts to find a solution to the Cyprus issue and to ease the isolation of the Turkish Cypriots in a way that supports reunification.
+The State Department maintained that there was no change in U.S. policy of non-recognition of the Turkish-Cypriot state and the United States still wants both parties to re-engage with Secretary General Annan to find a solution.
 Talat said that he had asked Rice to continue steps to end the isolation of northern Cyprus, with direct flights to Ercan Airport, and to encourage international organizations to do the same.
-Papadopoulos charged that the meeting promotes "secessionist tensions."
+Cypriot President Papadopoulos charged that the meeting promotes "secessionist tensions."
+On February 15, 2006, U.S. Deputy Assistant Secretary of State for European Affairs Matthew Bryza told a Greek newspaper that President "Papadopoulos must, clearly, finally and in writing, say what changes he wants in the Annan Plan" and that "the ball" is in the President's court.26